GSD Course Bulletin - Fall 2012

 The course builds on two legacies in order to define and develop the notion of visual constructs.

 The first legacy is that of philosopher Nelson Goodman, and his "constructivist" view of art.
 According to this position, "the way the world is" is not predetermined.
 It is constructed.
 Perspectival representation is not derived from a more correct view of the world.
 It is not even useful to draw an exact distinction between what is given (out there) and what is represented (mental or visual).
-To speak of "the world" means to speak of one of its representations.
-Following this approach, a visual construct could be described as a representation that encourages one way of construing the world against others.

 The second, perhaps more familiar, legacy is that of Robin Evans.
 During the last ten years of his life, Evans studied the relationship between architecture and its representation through the notion of projection.
 He distinguished between different types of projection but concentrated on projection from drawings to buildings.
 In that sense, the course extends Evans' project in directions that he did not have time to explore and to articulate visual constructs as a way of describing the network of projections.